iyyappansurya/wasserstoff-AiInternTask/README.md

-# Wasserstoff AI Intern Task - Document Chatbot
+# RAG Based Document Chatbot

 This repository contains a document-based chatbot built using FastAPI, Qdrant, HuggingFace, and Streamlit.Backend deployed in HuggingFace and Frontend in Streamlit Cloud.
 It was developed as part of an internship assignment to handle 75+ uploaded documents and provide the following functionality: